PhilMele/M2Project/readme.md

    The first action of this function is to define `currentNPC` as `npc` for scalability of the function, allowing it to be re-used for every npc.

    note: `currentNPC` is defined globally.

-   With reflection writing this readme, it could be question if the use of `currentNPC` was necessary of if `npc` could have been used throughout the function.

    **The new hero position** is defined through the use of variables `newHeroXPosition` and `newHeroYPosition`.